demirantay/notebook/programming/python/__intro__.md

   ```
   P.S.
 Unlike Java you cannot define classes with multiple constructors

-- Python doesnt have to be written in a `__main__` function and you can define a main function if you want to have a entry point for your code.
+- Python doesnt have to be written in a `__main__` function like in java, c, c++ but you can define a main function if you want to have a entry point for your code.
 I will get back to this later on ... **this is important to understand do not skip*